Bayesian Speech Synthesizers Can Learn from Multiple Teachers: Detailed Experimental Setup

 We train BELLE, BELLE-stream and reproduce MELLE on the data in Sec.\ref{sec: training data}, following the training strategy of combining various data sources within each batch (see Sec. \ref{sec: multi teacher}), with predefined training weights that the original Librispeech audio is weighted by 0.22 and each synthesized audio source (six TTS models) is weighted by 0.13, which ensures the original Librispeech audio receives approximately twice the weighting of synthesized audio, reflecting relative considerations of synthetic audio quality.
 Models are trained by AdamW optimiser with a total batch size of about 160K frames distributed across 16 NVIDIA A800 GPUs.
 BELLE and MELLE's training proceeds for 450K updates, where the learning rate is first linearly warmed up to a peak value of $5\times10^{-4}$ over the initial 10\% of training steps and thereafter linearly decayed to zero.
 Regarding the hyperparameters for BELLE, we set $\lambda = 0.5$ in Eqn.~\eqref{loss: sample} and $\lambda_{\text{samp}}=0.2$, $\lambda_{\text{flux}}=0.5$ in Eqn. \eqref{eq:total_loss_belle}.
 As for MELLE, our hyperparameter settings strictly follow the original MELLE paper, where $\lambda_{\text{samp}}=0.1$, $\lambda_{\text{flux}}=0.5$.

 BELLE-stream is initialized from the trained BELLE model, trained with a batch size of 80K frames across 8 NVIDIA A800 GPUs for 150K updates, using $\lambda_{\text{flux}}=0.1$ while keeping all other hyperparameters identical to BELLE.
 In our implementation, we set \(S_{\mathrm{text}} = 20\) and \(S_{\mathrm{audio}} = 50\), corresponding to an audio chunk duration of approximately \(0.8\) seconds.
 Here, \(S_{\mathrm{text}}\) is computed from the number of phonemes obtained after G2P conversion, while \(S_{\mathrm{audio}}\) is determined from the number of mel-spectrogram frames.
 Let \(L_{\mathrm{text}}\) and \(L_{\mathrm{audio}}\) denote the total phoneme count and the total mel-frame count of an utterance, respectively.
 During training, we filter out audio samples whose ratio \(L_{\mathrm{audio}} : L_{\mathrm{text}}\) is less than \(2.5\), ensuring that each text chunk retains sufficient corresponding audio frames for effective streaming generation.
-We observed that the synthesis quality deteriorates with speech prompt.
-To address this, we first investigate the potential of BELLE for streaming synthesis in a single-speaker scenario, finetuning BELLE-stream using recordings from a single speaker of Librispeech to fix its voice timbre.